 Your Credit Score

-Your credit score is what lenders and other parties use to find out if they should grant you credit.
-The credit score is used if you apply for a credit card or a loan.
-It may also be used by potential landlords or mortgage companies.
+Your credit score is viewed when you apply for a credit card or loan.
+Lenders and other parties use your credit score to decide if they should grant you credit.
+It may also be used by potential landlords, car insurance companies, and even employers.
 There are five components of your credit score:

 - Payment history

 - Amounts owed/credit utilization